News

 TCC Africa & AfricArXiv win at ASAPbio sprint

-Under the title Encouraging Preprint Curation and Review, ASAPbio has held a design sprint to increase exposure for new and existing ideas for encouraging preprint curation and review.
-The event was held in collaboration with Wellcome, the Chan Zuckerberg Initiative, Howard Hughes Medical Institute, DORA, EMBO Press, PLOS, and eLife. […]
+Under the title Encouraging Preprint Curation and Review, ASAPbio has held a design sprint to increase exposure for new and […]

 Low-cost Loop Mediated Isothermal Amplification (LAMP) kit to enhance COVID testing capacity in Sri Lanka